500 (card game): Bidding

 In American play, there is only one round of bidding, with each player getting one chance, in turn, to either bid or pass.
-The player making the successful bid then collects the kitty.
-This player sorts through their hand and discards the least-useful three (or five in the case of a 45-card deck) cards (possibly including cards picked up from the kitty), and places them face down; the discarded cards playing no further part in the hand.
+Moreover, in American play, a bid of six is called an "inkle".
+A player who bids "inkle spades" is typically indicating to their partner that they have some spades but not enough to bid seven.
+In most versions, one cannot win auction with an inkle.
+If auction doesn't reach the level of 7, cards are reshuffled.
+Only the first two players may inkle.

 If nobody makes a bid, there are multiple variations.
 Most commonly, the hand is declared dead and a reshuffle and redeal is made.
 This can be repeated only twice, after which the deal passes to the next player.
 Alternatively, the game is played where no bids mean the round is played as no-trump, and scoring is ten points per trick.
 Other variations include that the deal passes to the next player (no reshuffle); or that if no one else makes a bid, the dealer is required to make a bid.